kate-walters/coconut/README.md

 Local customer configuration switcher.

 # Description
-Coconut fetch the configuration files from development servers and stored them on a local folder.
-With those configuration files it can swap between different customers and prepare your local enviroment to start developing or testing locally.
+Coconut fetches the configuration files from development servers and stores them in a local folder.
+With those configuration files it can switch between different customers and prepare your local enviroment to start developing or testing locally.

 ## Installation